-The final stop for USA Basketball will be in China and they will be there from Aug.
+The final stop for USA Basketball is in China and they will be there from Aug.
 29 with the potential of staying until Sept.
 15 if they make it all the way to the Finals.
 The official game schedule shows that they are scheduled to play Czech Republic (Sept.
 1), Turkey (Sept.
 3), and Japan (Sept.
 5) in Shanghai.

 The Second Round of the FIBA World Cup will take place across China in Foshan, Nanjing, Shenzen, and Wuhan from Sept.
 6-9.
 The Quarterfinals will take place in Dongguan and Shanghai from Sept.
 10-11 while the Semifinals (Sept.
 13) and Finals (Sept.
 15) will be held in Beijing.